DanielDaCosta/airflow-ml-prediction/README.md

 ## Deploy your ECS cluster
 You will need to create the following objects:

-- **Create a Cluster**.
-Choose `Network only`.
+- **Create a Cluster:** Choose `Network only`.
 This configuration is built using Fargate Tasks: *the Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
 When you run a task with a Fargate-compatible task definition, Fargate launches the containers for you.*

-- **Task Definition**.
-The creation of your container blueprint.
+- **Task Definition:** The creation of your container blueprint.
 You'll need to create a `Task Role`: IAM Role that tasks can use to make API requests to authorized AWS services; Since our container is reading and writing to/from s3, it will need these permissions.
 You will also need to create a `Task Execution Role`: an IAM that helps pulling images from your docker register, we are using ECR here.

-- **Add a Container**.
-You'll need to deploy your container to ECS Fargate.
+- **Add a Container:** You'll need to deploy your container to ECS Fargate.
 You can use the Docker image on folder 'ml-pipeline' as an example.

 I recommend that you follow this tutorial: https://towardsdatascience.com/step-by-step-guide-of-aws-elastic-container-service-with-images-c258078130ce.